Frances Hyde, Countess of Clarendon: Character

 Her husband in his memoirs wrote of his wife in somewhat guarded terms, but their surviving letters suggest that it was a close and affectionate marriage, strong enough to survive a four-year separation during the English Civil War.
 His unusually intimate friendship with Anne Villiers, Countess of Morton (a cousin of his first wife, Anne Ayliffe), never seems to have posed a threat to the happiness of his second marriage, and in any case, this friendship ended in a bitter quarrel some time before Lady Morton's death in 1654.

 Frances's death after a short illness was undoubtedly a great blow to her husband, at a time when he was fighting desperately to stave off the threat of impeachment.
 In his will of 1666, he refers to Frances as "my dearly beloved wife who hath accompanied and assisted me in all my distress with greater resignation and courage and in all respects deserved much more from me than I can repay to her".

 Another tribute to her character came from the diplomat Henry Coventry, who was then engaged in the peace negotiations at Breda, and wrote that the news of Frances's serious illness made him "very unfit for the business".
 On hearing of her death, he wrote to Clarendon, "I do from the bottom of my heart condole with you."

 Burial

 Frances died at the age of 49 and was buried in the Hyde Vault in Westminster Abbey.
 The register of 1661 records: "Frances, daughter and sole heiress of Sir Thomas Aylesbury, Bart., by Anne his wife, and second wife of Sir Edward Hyde, first Earl of Clarendon."
 Her husband survived another 13 years before being buried with her.
 Her mother Anne Denman is also buried in the Hyde vault.

 In fiction

 She appears as a character in The Piccadilly Plot, the seventh of the Thomas Chaloner mystery novels by Susanna Gregory.

-She is mentioned in The King's Evil by Andrew Taylor, published by Harper Collins in 2019.
+She is mentioned in The King's Evil by Andrew Taylor, published by HarperCollins in 2019.